 By Nathan Blake | 1/17/17

 Ruth finally made a career change and is loving all the extra free time she has to spend with her granddaughter.
-But when she called to schedule an annual physical with her longtime doctor, she wasn’t prepared to hear bad news:
+But when she called to schedule an annual physical with her primary care doctor, she didn’t expect to hear bad news:

-Losing access to a doctor you trust isn’t just demoralizing.
-It’s also incredibly time-consuming.
-Finding a good “fit” often requires trial-and-error and a fair bit of luck.
-But the effort pays off in the long run.
+But don’t let that stop you from trying.
 Research shows that the more satisfied a patient is with their healthcare provider, the better the odds they will experience a successful treatment.

 When You Just Can’t Stand to See Your Doctor Go

 So your preferred doctor doesn’t accept your new health insurance, and you don’t want to find another provider.
-Totally understandable.
 The first step you should take is an easy one: Ask your doctor what insurance carriers they DO accept.